 What am I currently reading?

-What have I recently finished reading?
+What did I recently finish reading?

-What do I plan on reading next?
+What will I be reading next?